TourTrak/devcycle-mobile-app/README.md

 3. Run the command `sencha cordova init edu.rit.se.tourtrak TourTrak`
 4. Open the cordova.local.properties file with your favorite text editor and type the platform you intend to build i.e. android or ios or both.
 4. Go into your cordova folder
 5. If you did not run our script, add all the required plugins in the order specified above by running `cordova plugin add {git-url}`.
 For example, one valid command would be `cordova plugin add https://github.com/apache/cordova-plugin-device.git`.
 We have also included a handy script to automate this for you if you have Python installed.
-Just run `python fetchPlugins.py`!
+Just run `python fetchPlugins.py` for mac or `python fetchPluginsWindows.py` for Windows!
 6. Go back to the application root folder and run `sencha app build native` to build the native applications.
 7. The native apps will be in the cordova/platform/{ios or android} folder.
 You can open the Android project in Eclipse as an existing android project, and the iOS project in XCode.